VigineshVaibhav/Nesh-Scraper-Project/README.md

   - BeautifulSoup 4 (to scrape websites)
   - NLTK (to summarize news articles)

 To run the Nesh_Project.ipynb notebook, download the notebook and the helper_functions.py file. helper_functions contains all the functions that will be used in the jupyter notebook, so download it into the same directory where the Nesh_Project.ipynb notebook was downloaded.
+I recommend using the Conda distribution for launching the Jupyter notebook, since it comes pre-installed with commonly used Python libraries.

 After that, simply follow the directions given in the Jupyter notebook and run each cell as instructed.